Our 2021 Metro Detroit Youth Arts Competition

 Poetry submissions will be judged by Will Langford.
 One winner per age category will be selected.

 All our business and nonprofit partners believe in the creative future of Detroit.
-Our partners for 2020 are:
+Our partners for 2020 and 2021 are:

 - Anton Art Center